Nimsters/2022.djangoday.dk/content/_index.md

 with a round of **lightning talks**, which can be submitted on the day of the event, and be drawn during the day.

+**UPDATE 2022-03-30** The schedule is now visible below, subject to any changes that might occur.
+Please refer to this very page for any changes.

 {{< talklist >}}